SamChang03/SOC_Lab/Lab02/README.md

 # Lab02 KV260 and FIR design
 This lab is similat to Lab01 but the board we use is KV260.
-And, we construct the FIR disigh
 ### Resourse: https://github.com/bol-edu/course-lab_2

 # AXI-Master Interface